foggers21/server/README.md

 # server for todo-app by express

-The same server by koa: https://github.com/foggers21/server-koa
+The same server by koa(without authentication): https://github.com/foggers21/server-koa

-Server is working on https://salty-oasis-70023.herokuapp.com/
+Server is working on https://server-for-todo-by-express.herokuapp.com/

-Server getting request from

 Authentication isn't working in browser: cookies doesn't set in browser